la lana è biodegradabile?

 Why is wool biodegradable?

-Wool, like all natural fibres, is biodegradable, meaning it can be decomposed by living organisms such as fungi and bacteria.
-Additionally, wool is made up of keratin, a natural protein similar to that of human hair.
-When keratin is broken down by natural organisms, it has no negative impact on the environment.
+Wool, like all natural fibers, is biodegradable, meaning it can be broken down by living organisms such as fungi and bacteria.
+Additionally, wool is made of keratin, a natural protein similar to that in human hair.
+When keratin is decomposed by natural organisms, it has no negative impact on the environment.

 How long does wool take to decompose?

-Wool fabrics can decompose up to 95% after 15 weeks in the soil, releasing essential elements such as nitrogen and sulphur, which are beneficial for crops.
-However, some treatments that are done during the production of the fabric can affect biodegradability.
-For example, dyeing wool increases the resistance to decomposition slightly (8 weeks).
-On the contrary, the anti-shrinkage treatment speeds up the degradation process of the wool.
+Wool fabrics can decompose up to 95% after 15 weeks in the soil, releasing essential elements such as nitrogen and sulfur, beneficial for crops.
+However, some treatments applied during fabric production can affect biodegradability.
+For example, wool dyeing slightly increases (by 8 weeks) resistance to decomposition.
+Conversely, the anti-shrink treatment speeds up the wool degradation process.

-Wool decomposes rapidly in hot and humid conditions, favored by the action of fungi and bacteria.
-Introduced into the soil, wool becomes a slow-release fertilizer, providing nutrients for the growth of other organisms and contributing to a range of benefits, including increased water-holding capacity and reduced erosion.
+Wool decomposes quickly in warm and humid conditions, aided by the action of fungi and bacteria.
+When introduced into the soil, wool becomes a slow-release fertilizer, providing nutrients for the growth of other organisms and contributing to a range of benefits, including increased water retention capacity and reduced erosion.

-Unlike synthetic fabrics, wool does not contribute to landfill saturation or microplastic pollution, as it decomposes naturally without accumulating in the environment.
-Studies from 2020 have shown that the polyamide resin used in the treatment of wool does not cause microplastic pollution.
+Unlike synthetic fabrics, wool does not contribute to landfill saturation or microplastic pollution, as it naturally decomposes without accumulating in the environment.
+Studies from 2020 have shown that the polyamide resin used in wool treatment does not cause microplastic pollution.

 Is wool ecological and sustainable?

-Wool is an ecological and sustainable choice as it is biodegradable, releases nutrients into the soil and does not contribute to the release of microplastics into the environment.
+Wool is an ecological and sustainable choice because it is biodegradable, releases nutrients into the soil, and does not contribute to the release of microplastics into the environment.

-For this reason Lanaioli has chosen to produce its garments only with natural fibres such as wool, cashmere, silk and cotton.
+For this reason Lanaioli has chosen to produce its garments only with natural fibers such as wool, cashmere, silk, and cotton.